konmik/Phlux/README.md

 In a multi-threading environment this complexity becomes stunning.

-MVP/C architecture does not scale well just because of this single reason - uncontrolled and unpredictable propagation of changes across applcation.
+MVP/C architecture does not scale well just because of this single reason - uncontrolled and unpredictable propagation of changes across application.

 But do we really need tons of variables in each application?
-And, what is a minimun amount of variables we can afford?
+And, what is a minimum amount of variables we can afford?
 How can we architect our apps to get most of the "minimum variables amout" principle?